ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 {: #vpc-transit-router}
 {: step}

 The incentive for a transit vpc for enterprise <-> cloud traffic is to have a central place to monitor, inspect, route and log traffic.
 A firewall-router appliance can be installed in the transit VPC.

-An off the shelf appliance can be used for a router.
-There are many to choose from in the IBM Catalog.
 A subnet has been created in each of the zones of the transit VPC to hold the firewall-router.

 ### NFV Router
 {: #vpc-transit-nfv-router}